xkelly27/SOD-TK/README.md

 List of commands will be uploaded shortly

 ## Contact
-Feel free to reach out if needed at xavier.kelly@du.edu
+Feel free to reach out at xavier.kelly@du.edu